qoherent/ria-hub-docs/docs/content/Help/support.md

 1. Your `app.ini` (with any sensitive data scrubbed as necessary).
 2. Any error messages you are seeing.
-3. The Gitea logs, and all other related logs for the situation.
+3. The RIA Hub logs, and all other related logs for the situation.
    - It's more useful to collect `trace` / `debug` level logs (see the next section).
    - When using systemd, use `journalctl --lines 1000 --unit gitea` to collect logs.
    - When using docker, use `docker logs --tail 1000 <gitea-container>` to collect logs.